vgaldi/fw-lab/content/authors/zdai/_index.md

 # Is this the primary user of the site?
 superuser: false

-weight: 90
+weight: 75

 # Role/position
-role: Visiting Ph.D.
-Student
+role: Former visiting Ph.D.
+Student (now Ph.D.
+Candidate at University of Electronic Science and Technology of China)

 # Organizations/Affiliations
 organizations: